spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 _Neutral Halfling Bard_

-The Director’s confidence and charm masks a deep concern that the ratings are going to drop if he doesn’t keep increasing the stakes.
-He used every trick he had to capture the characters and is pinning all his hopes on their performance in the Arena.
+The Director’s confidence and charm mask a deep concern that the ratings are going to drop if he doesn’t keep raising the stakes.
+He used every trick he had to abduct the characters from the past, and he pinned all his hopes on their performance in the Arena.

-When the characters break out of the Arena, he’s not upset, because their actions in the station are driving ratings even higher than when they were fighting.
-He’s started planning ways to complicate their lives, all in the name of good TV.
+But when they broke out, he wasn’t upset, because their actions on the station are driving ratings even higher than when they were fighting.
+He’s started planning ways to complicate their lives, all in the name of entertainment.

+If the characters end up in front of him, he treats it like a negotiation in which he has the upper hand.
+He may even summon them if he thinks they might listen.
+It likely wouldn't occur to him to be threatened by the characters, since he assumes that everyone operates like him, always shifting to gain an advantage.

+He will do just about anything that results in spectacle or drama, including offering the characters fame and fortune, and, of course, stabbing them in the back if it suits him.

 If the characters ask for anything, he refers them to the Commander, as if he can’t be bothered with such mundane concerns.

 **Personality.** Bombastic, manipulative, opportunistic.

 **Quote.** _“There they are, my favorite contestants!
 Nice hit out there, big guy!
-You know, our former director found these broadcasts a distasteful requirement.
-As I see it, we’re providing a valuable service.
+You know, our former director found these broadcasts 'distasteful,' but the way I see it, we’re providing a valuable service.
 Public interest in history is at an all time high, viewership is through the roof, and more importantly, so is ad revenue!”_

 <aside class="block-torn-paper">